apache/flink/docs/dev/table/common.md

 <div data-lang="python" markdown="1">
 {% highlight python %}

-# create a TableEnvironment for specific planner batch or streaming
+# create a TableEnvironment for batch or streaming execution
 table_env = ... # see "Create a TableEnvironment" section

 # register an input Table